 Are You Excited About New Windows 11 Features?

-So these are the best new upcoming Windows 11 features that we could find on the latest Developer build.
+So these are the best new upcoming Windows 11 features that we could find on the latest Insider Dev and Beta builds.
 From what we can see, it appears Windows 11 will get a long list of features, including UI improvements and productivity add-ons, in the next major feature update.
 Anyway, that is all from us.
-If you are looking for the best hidden Windows 11 features, go through our linked article.
+If you are looking for hidden Windows 11 features, go through our linked article.
 And if you have any questions, let us know in the comments section below.